samredai/SSetegne-NFL-Big-Data-Bowl-Submission/README.md

         main_df = pd.concat([main_df, df_distinctPlays], ignore_index=True)
 ```

-Two more columns are needed: One to identify which team is on offense, and a second to identify which team is on defense.
+Two more columns are needed: One to identify which team is on offense, and a second to identify which team is on defense (home or away).
 ```py
 # Add two columns to main_df that show which team is on offense or defense (teams are identified as 'home' or 'away')
 gameId_check = 0